-We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
+We do not own or operate, and currently have no plans to establish any manufacturing facilities.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for clinical testing, as well as for manufacture of any products that we may commercialize.
 We are able to internally produce small quantities of our product candidates required for relatively short preclinical animal studies.
 We believe that this allows us to accelerate the drug development process by not having to rely on third parties for all of our research and development needs.
 However, we currently rely, and expect to continue to rely, on a number of contract manufacturers to produce sufficient quantities of our product candidates for use in more lengthy preclinical development and clinical trials and in relation to any future commercialization of our product candidates.
 Additional contract manufacturers are used to fill, label, package and distribute investigational drug products.
 This strategy allows us to maintain a more efficient infrastructure, avoid depending on our own manufacturing facility and equipment while simultaneously enabling us to focus our expertise on developing our products.
-Although we believe we have multiple potential sources for the manufacturing of our product candidates, we currently rely on several different manufacturers who supply different components of the CPI-444 and CPI-818 molecules and rely on one manufacturer for CPI-006 drug substance.
+Although we believe we have multiple potential sources for the manufacturing of our product candidates, we currently rely on several different manufacturers who supply different components of the ciforadenant and CPI-818 molecules, on one manufacturer for CPI-006 drug substance and other third-party manufacturers to produce our other product candidates.